This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 ・We purchase directly from traditional craft manufacturers at 40% off the price,

-What's the secret to procuring artisan-made Japanese goods at low prices?
+What's the secret to buying artisan-made Japanese goods at low prices?

 Fans, crepe paper crafts, lacquerware accessories, military goods, etc.